-Privacy Risk: Not applicable for the system
+Privacy Risk: Not applicable for this system.

-Mitigation: Not applicable for the system
+Mitigation: Not applicable for this system.

 Section 6.
 Notice

 The following questions are directed at providing notice to the individual of the scope of information collected, the right to consent to uses of the information, and the right to decline to provide information.